rchenwh1te/StreamDownloader/README.md

 2. Run the file:

-Windows: Extract zip file and run install.exe as Admin.
+Windows: Extract zip file and run install.bat as Admin.

 Linux:
 ```bash